 Ultimately, it was a weight choice.
 We weighed our packs at the trailhead and threw the bear spray back in the car.

 For navigation, I use Gaia GPS on my iPhone.
 I’ve used it for about 4 years now and it’s flawless.
 I almost never look at a map because I’ve gotten used to looking at maps on an iPhone screen.
 Work Ethic carried the North and South Wind River Range maps by Beartooth Publishing.
-These are very nice maps but that scale is too large for my tastes.
+These are very nice maps but the scale is too large for my tastes.
 The Gaia shows 7.5 USGS topos.
 Furthermore, the Beartooth maps don’t cover the area where you go into the Indian Reservation between Photo Pass and Europe Peak.

 I had considered doing the Wind River High Route alone, but I’m glad I didn’t.
 First, unless you’re a very solitary person, it would be an intense and lonely experience.
 We saw only 5 people while off the trail.
 Furthermore, if you get injured, a real possibility, no one will hear you scream for help.